LCWN-Lab/Odyssey/README.md

   * Reduce the classifier margin.
   * Reduce the non-linearity of the decission boundaries around clean data.

-  Based on these finding, we propose a new Trojan detector that sets a high baseline for the Odysseus dataset.
+  Based on these findings, we propose a new Trojan detector that sets a high baseline for the Odysseus dataset.

   ![alt tag](./fig/Acc.png)